jaklithn/GraphDatabaseDemo/Readme.md

 ### NeoClientRepository
 I made this repository just as a comparison.
 It implements almost the same methods using another driver called Neo4jClient which is created by the community.
 The ambition of that driver is to abstract Cypher language by using more ".Net style methods" with lambda syntax.
 When starting off I really liked this ambition.
 But the downside is that it ends up being almost more complicated to use.
+Some issues I never managed to do with this client.
 This client is also a bit behind the official one (like no implementation of Bolt protocol and no intention to add it).
-So after careful consideration I decided I actually prefer the official Neo4j.Driver.
+So after careful consideration I decided I personally prefer the official Neo4j.Driver.